OverDriver05/HDest-Modern-Weapons-Pack/README.md

     - Part of the fifth generation of Kalashnikov rifles (AK-12, AK-15, AK-19, AK-308).
 Designed for Russian military.
 	- The 5.45 version of the old AKM.
 Shares 5.45 mags with the AK74
 	- Reduced recoil compared to the AK-15
-	- Has "NATO" rails to attach attachments such as optics and flashlight
+	- Has "NATO" rails to attach attachments such as optics
 	- Firemodes: Semi/Auto
 	- Loadout code is w17